 The first assemblage of collinearity methods, and also the largest, comprises approaches that remove collinearity from the variable set or modify the variables set such that collinearity is removed before the analysis.
 This assemblage divides into two groups, which differ rather fundamentally in their approach.
-The first group of pre-analysis clean-up methods identifies which variables are clustering together and thus form a proxy-set (section Identify clusters/proxy
+The first group of pre-analysis clean-up methods identifies which variables are clustering together and thus form a proxy-set (section Identify clusters/proxy sets).
+Once a cluster is identified, several ways to proceed are possible, and they are discussed below (section Dealing with clusters).
+The second group does not go through clusters to arrive at new data sets (section Cluster-independent methods), but uses a variety of other methods to get from the collinear input to the non-collinear output data.
+Several of the methods presented below use correlation as an indicator for collinearity.
+We note that correlation and collinearity are not the same: collinearity means linearly related, whereas data with varying amounts of linear relatedness can have the same correlation coefficient.
+Nevertheless, high absolute correlation coefficients usually indicated high linear relatedness.

 Figure 2.
 Correlations between environmental characteristics change with spatial resolution.
-Moving window Pearson correlations between principal components 1 and 2 of a Landsat TM scene for southern Portugal (pixel size $100\times100$ m).
-Window size increases from $500\times500$ m (top), through $1.1\times1.1$ km (middle) to $2.1\times2.1$ km (bottom).
+Moving window Pearson correlations between principal components 1 and 2 of a Landsat TM scene for southern Portugal (pixel size 100×100 m).
+Window size increases from 500×500 m (top), through 1.1×1.1 km (middle) to 2.1×2.1 km (bottom).
 For the full image (i.e. a single window) the correlation is zero.